mwolak07/HackFRee-2018/README.md

-2018 HackFRee district-wide hackathon project
+# 2018 HackFRee district-wide hackathon project

+Overview: Android app with python backend used for OCR in images.

 Description:
 	- OCR app for converting hand writing to text using a camera